Best Allied Bombers of World War II

 13 Vultee A-31 Vengeance - USA

-Like the Martin Maryland/Baltimore, this aircraft had been built in the US but only used in lend-lease.
-The Allies wanted an equivalent of the terrifying Ju 87 Stuka and so they got the Vultee A-31 Vengeance two-seat dive-bomber.
-For the French and Americans, they only found it useful to relegate it for training purposes while the RAF, RAAF, and RAIF used it effectively in Burma and New Guinea.
+Like the Martin Maryland/Baltimore, this aircraft was built in the US but only used in lend-lease.
+The Allies wanted an equivalent of the terrifying Ju 87 Stuka, so they got the Vultee A-31 Vengeance two-seat dive-bomber.
+For the French and Americans, it was only found useful for training purposes, while the RAF, RAAF, and RAIF used it effectively in Burma and New Guinea.
 There were four British squadrons, five Australian, and two Indian.
-This airplane remains one the most successful but unsung heroes of the Second World War.

 14 Fairey Swordfish - UK